 The Santa Fe Higher Education Center – Frequently Asked Questions

-The Santa Fe Higher Education Center (SFHEC) is a partnership among three universities and Santa Fe Community College.
-The partner universities are New Mexico Highlands University (NMHU), Northern NM College (NNMC) and University of New Mexico (UNM).
+The Santa Fe Higher Education Center (SFHEC) is a partnership among various universities and Santa Fe Community College.
+The partner universities are New Mexico Highlands University (NMHU), and University of New Mexico (UNM).
 The partner universities at the SFHEC offer courses leading to baccalaureate and graduate degrees, which is located at 1950 Siringo Road.

 A complete list of degrees currently offered at the SFHEC can be found on our programs page.